 Creating a study plan allows you to set goals and track progress in reading a specific book, manual, magazine, or conference.

-To create a study plan, go to the Study Plans section of the app (from the Main Library).
+To create a study plan, go to Home > Study Plans.
 Then tap Create Plan (if it’s your first plan) or the floating plus button to bring up the study plan wizard.

 The wizard will guide you through the process of choosing a book, setting a schedule, and adding reminders (the schedule and reminder steps are optional).
 Then it will create a plan with a checkable list of chapters or reading segments.

-If you plan on using study features like bookmarks and notes, you will want to sign in with your Church Account in Gospel Library settings.
+If you plan on using study features like bookmarks, notes, or study plans, you will want to sign in with your Church Account in Gospel Library settings.

 When you’re signed in, your personal Gospel Library data is backed up and synced to your Church Account.
 This keeps it safe in case anything happens to your device.
 It also allows you to access your data from Gospel Library instances on other devices and on ChurchofJesusChrist.org.

-In addition to syncing your personal data, signing in allows you to access role-based content that may be available for your calling (for example, if you’re a bishop, signing in will allow you to access Handbook 1: Stake Presidents and Bishops).
+In addition to syncing your personal data, signing in allows you to access role-based content that may be available for your calling (for example, if you’re a full-time missionary, signing in will allow you to access training materials).

-To share a quote from a chapter or article, select the text you want to share, then tap the Share button (
+To share a quote from a chapter or article, select the text you want to share, then tap the share button () on the annotation menu.
+This will bring up a list of sharing options provided by iOS or any third-party apps you have installed.

-To share a full chapter, go to the chapter, then tap the drop-down navigation menu.
-Tap the Share button.
+To share a full chapter, go to the chapter, then choose Share from the overflow menu (three dots in the top right).
 This will bring up a list of sharing options.

-If there are books you access frequently, but you don’t want to spend a lot of time looking for them, you can add them to a custom collection.
+If there are publications you access frequently and you don’t want to spend a lot of time looking for them, you can add them to a custom collection.

 The first time you open Gospel Library, it will connect to the internet to install its starting content, which includes the scriptures.
 From that point on, the scriptures and any other books you download will be available offline.
 The app will check for content updates periodically when it connects to the internet.

 If you want to listen to audio recordings or watch videos offline, they will need to be downloaded in advance.
-Tap the download button (
+Tap the download button () on the video thumbnail or in the audio player to download the individual file.
+Or you can download audio for a full book by navigating to the list of chapters in the book then tapping the download button in the top right corner.

-Downloaded audio, video, and books can be managed under the Downloads section in Gospel Library settings.
+Downloaded audio, video, and books can be managed under the Downloaded Media section in Gospel Library settings.

 Gospel Library has several settings that you can adjust to tune the app based on your preferences.
-To open Settings, tap the settings button (
+To open Settings, use the overflow menu from anywhere in the app.